How to manage storage volumes

 To do so, you must set the corresponding server configuration:

-lxc config set storage.backups_volume <pool_name>/<volume_name>
+lxc config set storage.backups_volume=my-pool/my-backups-volume

-lxc config set storage.images_volume <pool_name>/<volume_name>
+lxc config set storage.images_volume=my-pool/my-images-volume

 Configure storage volume settings